 If your shares are held in an account at a bank or at a brokerage firm or other nominee holder, you are considered the beneficial owner of shares held in "street name," and these proxy materials are being forwarded to you by your bank, broker or other nominee who is considered the stockholder of record for purposes of voting at the annual meeting.
 As the beneficial owner, you have the right to direct your bank, broker or other nominee on how to vote your shares and to participate in the virtual annual meeting.
 You will receive instructions from your bank, broker or other nominee explaining how you can vote your shares and whether they permit Internet or telephone voting.
-Follow the instructions from your bank, broker or other nominee to request a proxy form.
+Follow the instructions from your bank, broker or other nominee included with these proxy materials, or contact your bank, broker or other nominee to request a proxy form.
 We encourage you to provide voting instructions to your bank, broker or other nominee by giving your proxy to them.
-This ensures that your shares will be voted at the annual meeting; instead you must instruct your bank, broker or other nominee in advance of the meeting.
+This ensures that your shares will be voted at the annual meeting according to your instructions.
+You will not be able to vote shares you hold in "street name" at the annual meeting; instead you must instruct your bank, broker or other nominee in advance of the meeting.